mrparkers/terraform-provider-keycloak/docs/resources/custom_identity_provider_mapper.md

 Allows for creating and managing custom identity provider mapper within Keycloak.

 The custom identity provider mapper can be used to define custom mapper type for the imported Keycloak user.
+If `identity_provider_mapper` field has %s, it will be replaced by providerId (oidc, saml) of the identity provider.

 ~> If you are using Keycloak 10 or higher, you will need to specify the `extra_config` argument in order to define a `syncMode` for the mapper.